 So, let’s start by answering our 3 infamous questions and later give you a broad picture into Python Packaging as I will try to explain it to you like a 5-year-old.

 ALiAS is the largest open-source community at Amity University and as one of the founding member of our small 500+ active member community nothing makes me more happier than writing about it and looking back on our accomplishments, failures and new initiatives.

-Are you new to these parts of the internet?
-If you are, then allow me to be your guide to help understand what Mixster is to me and why this little corner of the web has been an integral part of who I am and have become over the years.
-Also, what we really do here.
+Hey there, Are you new to these parts of the internet?
+If you are, then allow me to be your guide in helping you understand what Mixster really is and why this little corner of the web has become an integral part of whom I am and have become over the years.
+Also, get to know what we do here.

 2018 is coming to an end.
 For some, it didn’t go quite well.
 Some would say it went just as good as the last year.
 But after attending Mozfest, you might find me saying that my 2018 went something like this.

 Henceforth, this post won’t be a regular “My Awesome Experience blog” of a conference that you won’t bother reading.
 But, I rather feel obligated to discuss the people, the works, and the city that was behind Mozfest 2018 and Sustain Summit 2018 that one should really focus on.
 Let’s jump in.